AlfredLop/sinch_assesment/README.md

 - Uploads are done on a streaming fashion, reading line 1 by 1 and inserting to db in chunks of 10000, that can be adjusted based on need.

 ## Future enhacements
-- Extraction from SFTP, API, Other systems or databases.
+- Extraction from SFTP, API, Other systems or databases into S3.
 - Automatic schema evolution management, create alter statements dinamically based of schema.yml file.
 - DockerFile to define image and upload to ECR.
 - Upload data using multithreading and map to distributed uploads.